EVANS POLICE DEPARTMENT

 By July of 1971, the Department had grown to include 15 full-time officers, 8 part-time officers, and 4 desk clerks, and 6 vehicles equipped with two-way radios.

 The personnel of the Police Department in July 1971 were: Chief William Joyce; Lieutenants Arthur Elvin, Stephen Slowinski, Thomas Wilson, Bantle Green; Detective Daniel Haidon; Patrolmen Millard Lonkey, Donald Conti, David Roth, Robert Cummins, Frederick Eckles, Nelson Tomczak, David Burke, John Persinger, Robert Ferguson; Part-time Patrolmen Norman Wehland, Frederick Herold, Sam Pinto, Bernard Feldmann, Norman Boergers, Charles MacPeek, Charles Picone, Philip Hadsell; Desk Clerks Nella Reed, Donna Sagnibene, Thomas Dalton, Robert Barone.

-Today, the Police Department consists of 27 sworn officers, 25 full time, 2 part time; 9 dispatchers, 5 full time and 4 part time; 2 clerical, 1 full time and 1 part time; 3 dog control officers, 1 full time and 2 part time; 2 part time police matrons; and 1 crossing guard.
+Today, the Police Department consists of 28 sworn officers, 23 full-time, up to 5 part-time; 12 dispatchers, 5 full-time and 7 part-time; 2 clerical, 1 full-time and 1 part-time; 2 dog control officers, 1 full-time and 1 part-time; 5 part-time police matrons; and 1 crossing guard.